metagenomics/submg/README.md

   - Java 17 or higher (e.g. via `sudo apt install openjdk-21-jre-headless`)
   - (only for the GUI) tkinter (e.g. via `apt install python3-tk`)
   - [wheel](https://pypi.org/project/wheel/) for Python
+- It is recommended to use a [python virtual environment](https://docs.python.org/3/library/venv.html) for the remaining steps
 - Download a [release](https://github.com/metagenomics/submg/releases) or clone the repository via: `git clone https://github.com/metagenomics/submg/`
   - If you downloaded a release:
     - Untar/unzip the file